LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 In its most basic form, that is it.
 Of course, we may want to add light dismiss for clicking outside on the `::backdrop`, another nice freebie we get with the `<dialog>` is we already have dismiss on <kbd>Esc</kbd> press, which we also got for free.
 Perhaps there are cases where we may want to remove that functionality, if it were say a cookies dialog where an action is required, we could use the `preventDefault()` method on the `keydown` event for <kbd>Esc</kbd>, but we should only prevent that behaviour when a user must do something in the actual dialog.

-We also get quite a bit of CSS for free, from the browser's internal stylesheets, our dialog is conveniently positioned centrally on the screen for us and it will appear on the very top layer.
+We also get quite a bit of CSS for free, from the browser's internal stylesheets, our dialog is conveniently positioned centrally on the screen for us and it will appear on the very top layer., not only that, it "shows" and "hides" too, albeit, with no transition etc.

 Just like the `inert` attribute, this is relatively new-ish, so older browsers won't get all of the goodness that comes for free, I haven't tested on older browsers, I guess anything that predates Scott's article will degrade in functionality and the further back you go, the closer you are to the point where it simply does nothing at all.
 But, that's a task I'm sure you can address with some polyfill or other.